rohennes/scripts/README.md

 * `check-link-perms`: Checks links to bugs in the OpenShift Container Platform release notes page to see if the bugs are public or private.

 * `check-vale-repos.sh`:  Checks for presence of `.vale.ini` at root of default branch for gitlab repos used by Pantheon

+* `find-mismatched-titles.py`: Check if hardcoded references to titles are present as headings anywhere in the repo.